We still have Flu vacs available.

 Many minor illnesses will sort themselves out after a little while and there is a wealth of information available on our Self Help information pages.
 There is also a wonderful Symptom checker to help you decide what may be wrong and if you need to see a GP or not.
 Why not try them first to get more information about whats wrong and come ready to have a discussion about how to get better.

-Patient group next meeting - next meeting planned for Sept 2017 (date tbc) - 3.30pm at Seascale Health Centre
+Patient group next meeting - next meeting planned for 21st March 19 - at 6pm at Seascale Health Centre

 Seascale and Bootle patients group is now in its fifth year.
 If you would like to find out more click here or have a look at our patient group pages to see what the group have been discussing on your behalf.
 If you have any suggestions, please send them in using this suggestions form

 Our patients tell us that they value being partners with Doctors and Nurses when in comes to making decisions about their health.
 Sometimes not everything can be completely sorted by our team in the practice and you may need to be referred onto specialists for futher advice.
 We think its important for you to understand what the options are and you will make the best choice if you are informed.
 Check our Shared decision making pages for more information